amoges1/tastebytes/README.md

 Search Page:

 ![image](https://user-images.githubusercontent.com/17581500/90065847-e27b9880-dcba-11ea-8866-96bf14d9b618.png)

-Demo walkthrough of Tastebytes is available here: https://youtu.be/lwHXrBTl0-4.

 *This is a personal project made for fun.
 All Respective icons and service(s) belong to Respective owners.*